 * This great post on strategies for eating healthy on a budget.

 6. Make meals without the microwave: reconnect to your food by reheating on the stove.

-This last experiment was my boyfriend Charlie’s idea.
+This last experiment was Charlie’s idea.
 He despises the microwave and cringes every time he sees me reheat the leftovers from my blog photoshoots for our dinner.